jamesfricker/bobcat-sdk/README.md

 2. Math operations, and native U256 and I256 types that are simply slices.
 Use the hidden math operations in the Stylus VM for everything to keep codesize low.

 3. Calling interface (CALL, STATICCALL, DELEGATECALL).
-Calldata creation with macros.
-Some simple functions for unpacking the results.
+Simple functions for unpacking the results.

 4. Creation (CREATE1/CREATE2) interface.

 5. Minimal proxy creation features la Vyper.
-Minimal proxy, copies.
+Static proxy, proxy that reads from a slot, beacon proxy.

-6. Each library feature is able to be imported as a separate package.
+6. Each library feature is able to be imported as a separate package without the whole thing.

-7. Able to opt out of the allocator.
+7. Have to opt into the allocator.

 8. Solidity storage equivalence.